Rapper T.I. and wife Tiny are about to be grandparents

 Pullins, 24, is the “Go Get It” rapper’s stepdaughter, and she is the first of the family’s now seven children.
 She made the announcement about expecting a baby girl during an appearance with her famous dad on Fox Soul talk show “The Mix.”

-During the show, James DuBose, one of the show’s hosts, pulled out a photo of a sonogram while speaking with the guests, including Pullins and T.I.
+During the show, Jamie DuBose, one of the show’s hosts, pulled out a photo of a sonogram while speaking with the guests, including Pullins and T.I.

 DuBose kept the guests guessing whose sonogram it was.
 T.I. was asked whose it was, and he said, “I know it ain’t Niqqi,” he said. “...
 Anybody but Niqqi,” referring to his stepdaughter.